WikiEducationFoundation/WikiEduDashboard/docs/setup.md

       $ `zeus start`

 2. **Start Redis** (if not already running as daemon)
     - Redis is used by Sidekiq.
-Some features — especially related to making edits on Wikipedia — will not work when Redis is down.On a Linux-based system,it will probably be running as a daemon automatically after installation.
-    On OSX,you may need to start it manually.
+Some features — especially related to making edits on Wikipedia — will not work when Redis is down.
+On a Linux-based system, it will probably be running as a daemon automatically after installation.
+On OSX, you may need to start it manually.

       $ `redis-server`